 The 4-pin relays are identical plug-in type and can be checked by switching relay positions.
+The main relay is not interchangeable.

 ■NOTE: The module and wiring harness are not a serviceable components and must be replaced as an assembly.